-- You'll lie down on a moveable table that slides into the MRI machine.
+- You will lie down on a movable table that slides into the MRI machine.
 Your care team might use straps and bolsters to help you lie still and stay as comfortable as possible.
 The machine looks like a long metal tube.

 - Your technologist will watch you from another room.
-You can talk with him or her by microphone.
+You can talk with them by microphone.
 In some cases, a friend or family member may stay in the room with you.

 - The MRI machine will create a strong magnetic field around you, and radio waves will be directed at the area of your body to be imaged.
 You won't feel the magnetic field or radio waves.

 - During the MRI scan, the magnet produces loud tapping or thumping sounds and other noises.
-You may be given earplugs, or you may listen to music with headphones to help block the noise.
+You might be given earplugs or headphones to listen to music to help block the noise.
 Your care team could also do multiple runs (sequences) of the test.
 Some runs can last several minutes, and each one will create different noises.

-- In some cases, such as for an MRA (magnetic resonance angiography), you may have an intravenous (IV) line in your hand or arm for injecting a contrast agent into your veins.
-The contrast agent produces better images of your tissues and blood vessels.
-It does not contain iodine and is less likely to cause an allergic reaction compared to the agents used for computed tomography (CT) scans.
+- In some cases, such as for an MRA (magnetic resonance angiography), you might have an intravenous (IV) line in your hand or arm for injecting a contrast agent into your veins.
+The contrast agent produces detailed images of your tissues and blood vessels.

 - An MRI scan lasts between 30 and 90 minutes.